Supported by Fabric Wholesale Direct

 12. Transfer the name onto your tag using an iron.
 While you’ve got the iron, tuck in the exposed edge at the base of your tag (the section you didn’t sew) and iron it to create a neat edge.

-13. Using a needle and thread, hand stitch the base of your tag closed.
+13. Then using a needle and thread, hand stitch the base of your tag closed.

-14. Attached your finished name tag onto your Santa sack.
+14. Finally, attach your finished name tag onto your Santa sack.

 Your Santa sack is done!